botpilots/Semantic-Similarity-API-Public/README.md

 ## Introduction

 The Semantic Similarity API provides a powerful solution for analyzing text similarity within XML documents.
-It extracts text content from specified XML elements, converts them to vector embeddings, and groups similar text based on cosine similarity.
+This enables cost-savings for large translation projects, as fewer sentences can be sent to the translation agency.
+It also reinforces analysis of document integrity and style, and thus works as a tool to improve content quality.

 ### Features

-- **XML Processing**: Extract text content from XML documents
 - **Element Selection**: Target specific elements in XML documents using space-separated element names
 - **Text Vectorization**: Convert extracted text to vector embeddings
 - **Similarity Analysis**: Group similar text based on cosine similarity